MathieuTurcotte/node-backoff/README.md

 - randomisationFactor: defaults to 0, must be between 0 and 1
 - initialDelay: defaults to 100 ms
 - maxDelay: defaults to 10000 ms
+- factor: defaults to 2, must be greater than 1

 With these values, the backoff delay will increase from 100 ms to 10000 ms. The randomisation factor controls the range of randomness and must be between 0